 Do whatever works for you and set reminders to check your business account.
 If you’re too busy or have lots of payments to keep track of, outsource it to someone whose job it is to stay on top of things.

 If you’re anything like me, as soon as you assert yourself you want to apologise but try to avoid language like ‘I’m just’ or ‘I’m afraid’.
 You’re asking for money you’re owed for work you did in good faith.

-Tracking down a payment is probably as tiresome for the client as it is for you, but you don’t need to be sorry about it.
+Tracking down your payment is probably as tiresome for the client as it is for you, but you don’t need to be sorry about it.

 Deal with your terms upfront

-Agree the fee, work requirements and payment terms so everyone knows where they are before you start work and if it’s a big piece of work or will take months, ask for a percentage upfront or in stages.
-It’s standard for copywriters to ask for 50% when a contract is signed or a project is agreed and 50% on submission of the first draft.
+Agree the fee, project requirements and payment terms so everyone knows where they are before you start work and if it’s a big piece of work or will take months, ask for a percentage at the beginning or in stages.
+It’s standard for copywriters to ask for 50% when a contract is signed or a project’s agreed and 50% on submission of the first draft.